znsio/specmatic-gradle-plugin/README.md

 * Adds tasks to create shadow jars, if configured
 * Adds tasks to obfuscate jars, if configured
 * Adds task to publish jars to local maven repository (`publishToMavenLocal`)
-* Adds task to publish jars to maven repo in build dir(`publishAllPublicationsToStagingRepository`)
+* Adds task to publish jars to root project's build dir (`publishAllPublicationsToStagingRepository`)